 Good referrals help ensure that patients reach the right service with the information specialists need to make safe and timely decisions.
-Clear referrals can also reduce unnecessary delays, repeated requests for information, and unnecessary back-and-forth through Advice and Guidance exchanges.
+Clear referrals can reduce delays, avoid unnecessary back-and-forth, and improve patient experience.

 Start with the pathway